 Eminent domain is a unique and complicated area of the law.
 If the government is trying to take your land, it is crucial to have an attorney in your corner with experience representing property owners in these cases.

-At Barron, Adler, Clough & Oddo, PLLC, our San Antonio eminent domain lawyers have successfully handled government taking cases for landowners in San Antonio and across the state.
+At Barron, Adler, Clough & Oddo, PLLC, our eminent domain lawyers have successfully handled government taking cases for landowners in San Antonio and across the state.
 Our experience spans a wide range of landowners and property types.

 Our attorneys have assisted individuals and businesses in special use takings stemming from municipal airports such as the Austin South Terminal, the Texas Rangers stadium, the Sun Bowl stadium, the LBJ Hospital, and a dredge disposal site operated by the Port of Houston Authority, among a variety of other matters.